dgraph-io/benchmarks/twitterdata/README.md

 ## Twitter data in Dgraph
 This benchmark provides code to download twitter data using streaming APIs and output is written in json files.
-Then, the data is post-processed and converted into RDF files.
+Then, the data is post-processed and converted into live loader acceptable json files.

 ## Downloading twitter data
 ### Setup